 I have been wanting a doughnut pan for ages, which is funny, considering that I haven’t had an actual doughnut in years.
 I think I’ve stereotyped them as far too sweet for my taste buds, but I assumed that I could make them at home with a flavor profile that was more to my liking.
-So when I had the chance to get myself an early holiday gift, I opted for this Wilton pan and made my first batch within 24 hours of it arriving on my doorstep.
+So when I had the chance to get myself an early holiday gift, I opted for this Wilton pan and made these Blueberry Cocoa Baked Doughnuts within 24 hours of it arriving on my doorstep.

 I plan to make another batch of these after holding the batter in the fridge overnight—because it’d be so great to have these warm for breakfast, without having to measure ingredients with bleary eyes.
 And I might even purchase a mini doughnut pan since that size would be better for kiddos.
 I’ll let you know how each of those ideas turns out.

 In the meantime, I’m content to warm up one of the leftovers for breakfast tomorrow.

 These naturally sweet baked doughnuts are perfect for toddlers for a special breakfast or snack.

 Cook time: 12 mins

 Total time: 45 mins

 - 1 1/4 cup gluten-free flour blend or whole wheat flour